mrvautin/squido-docs/source/posts/11-deployment-and-hosting.markdown

 ---
 title: Deployment and hosting
 permalink: deployment-and-hosting
-description: Getting started with the squido deploying and hosting your website
+description: Getting started with deploying and hosting your squido website.
+Deployment guides using Netlify, Github Pages, AWS Amplify, Cloudflare Pages and more
 date: '2021-02-28 01:52:00'
 tags:
   - deployment